20urc3/Sekiryu/README.md

     The xmlrpc.server module is not secure against maliciously constructed data.
 If you need to parse untrusted or unauthenticated data see XML vulnerabilities.

-# Special thanks
-    A lot of people encouraged me to push further on this tool and improve it.
-Without you all this project wouldn't have been the same so it's time for a proper shout-out:
-    - @JeanBedoul @McProustinet @MilCashh @Aspeak @mrjay @Esbee|sandboxescaper @Rosen @Cyb3rops @RussianPanda @Dr4k0nia
-    - @Inversecos @Vs1m @djinn @corelanc0d3r @ramishaath @chompie1337
-    Thanks for your feedback, support, encouragement, test, ideas, time and care.
 For more information about Bushido Security, please visit our website: https://www.bushido-sec.com/.